OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 ii.
 How to play and what parts of the level to observe technology requirements
 - The game begins with the player on the terrain.
 - There are four battery spots in total around the map that contain a battery part for the spaceship that you can collect.
+- The doors open when the player steps in front of it and they have deposited a battery
 - To move around, you can use the arrow keys (up, right, left).
 - To jump, press spacebar.
 - To pick up a spaceship part, press E. To put it down, press Q. You can only pick up one battery at a time.